 Both the loop diuretics and thiazides will lead to increased Na concentration in the distal convoluted tubule and cortical collecting duct.
 This increase in Na concentration couples with increased Na reabsorption as well as increased potassium secretion and excretion.
 Therefore, co-administration of amiloride with thiazide or loop diuretics decreases their kaliuretic effect and augments their antihypertensive and diuretic effect.

 Amiloride might be used to tread insulin-induced edema.
 In this condition, there is upregulation of ENaCs, which results in increased Na reabsorption and subsequently increased potassium secretion and excretion.
 Amiloride is not that effective in cases of hyperaldosteronism when compared to spironolactone and eplerenone.

 Amiloride has the potential to induce apoptosis in multiple myeloma cell lines in mice, and therefore it might be used in the future for the treatment of relapsed multiple myeloma.
 Also, amiloride had a synergistic effect when combined with melphalan, lenalidomide, and dexamethasone.

 Dosing in adults for amiloride's FDA indications:

 Amiloride gets excreted unchanged while triamterene undergoes extensive metabolism in the liver.
-Amiloride is given orally with food to avoid gastrointestinal upset.
+Oral amiloride dosing should optimally be with food to avoid gastrointestinal upset.

 Amiloride has a boxed warning for hyperkalemia, either alone or even when combined with hydrochlorothiazide.
 Hyperkalemia might be fatal, especially in people with diabetes, elderly patients, and patients with renal impairment.
 Hyperkalemia tends to occur in patients not receiving concomitant kaliuretic diuretic.
 When amiloride is used concomitantly with thiazides, the risk of hyperkalemia drops to 1 to 2%.